Preparing for Admission

 Alcohol must not be brought into the hospital for consumption by patients without permission.

 We are 100% smoke-free.
 Smoking is not permitted in the hospital or anywhere on the hospital grounds.

 Breakfast – 7.45 am

 A Dietitian regularly reviews the menus and recommends special diets for some patients.
 The Dietitian is available to see inpatients.

 For inpatients, please bring your medications into hospital with you.
 Any new medications which your doctor prescribes will be provided as part of your hospital admission.

 Free local calls may be made from the phone beside your bed.
-Incoming mobile and STD calls can be received from these phones.
+Incoming mobile and non-local calls can be received from these phones.
 The use of mobile phones is permitted in most areas of the health service.